Cyber City metro station

 Cyber City is a station of the Rapid Metro Gurgaon that was inaugurated on 7 May 2014.
-It's owned by Haryana Mass Rapid Transport Corporation Limited (HMRTC) and operated by Delhi Metro Rail Corporation (DMRC).
-Earlier it was operated by Rapid Metro Gurgaon Limited (RMGL).
+It is owned by Haryana Mass Rapid Transport Corporation Limited (HMRTC) and operated by Delhi Metro Rail Corporation (DMRC).
+Previously, it was operated by Rapid Metro Gurgaon Limited (RMGL).

-The station was named after IndusInd Bank under corporate branding of stations, but the naming rights of the metro station expired in 2019.
+The station was named after IndusInd Bank under corporate branding of stations, but the naming rights expired in 2019.

 The station

 Facilities

 The station has the following facilities: